PlatInna/SVG/README.md

-dir /Transport_F
+Simplified library to output vector images in SVG format.

 Implemented three types of objects:
     - Circle
     - Polyline
     - Text
+The color can be set as a string or rgb-values.

-CRTP idiom is used.
+Method calls when creating Circle, Polyline, or Text objects can be chained.
+CRTP idiom is used. dir /Transport_F

 #### Example
 ``` C++